matthias61984/Word-Guess-Game/README.md

 ## Built With

-HTML, CSS, Javascript, and Jquery
+HTML, CSS, Bootstrap, and Javascript

 ## Authors